 Raw cannabis can assist with immune system function, anti-inflammatory benefits, bone metabolism, neural function, and more.
 Unfortunately, it tastes like ass.
 So if you’re going to juice cannabis, a common recommendation is making a cocktail of 9 parts carrot juice and 1 part cannabis juice.

-But the other thing you’re probably thinking is, “Baby, I can’t juice raw cannabis.
-I live in Alabama.”
-Well, like many other of these obscure cannabinoids, isolates require a little bit of hunting to find.
+Like many other of these obscure cannabinoids, isolates require a little bit of hunting to find.

 But they are out there.
 And you can bet you'll be seeing a lot more hitting the market soon.
 We would know.